 The fixed compensation for Tomaso Tommasi di Vignano is composed exclusively of wages associated with his relationship as director.
-The aforementioned compensations also include all services and offices held in the Group's subsidiary and associate companies.
+The aforementioned compensations also include all services and offices held in the Hera Group's subsidiary and associate companies.

-With reference to the short-term monetary bonus pertaining to 2021 (to be paid in 2022), an amount of 218,500 euros gross was recorded, following the achievement of an overall performance index equal to 115.0%...
+With reference to the short-term monetary bonus pertaining to 2022 (to be paid in 2023), an amount of 237,600 euro gross was recorded, following the achievement of an overall performance index equal to 99.0%.

-With reference to the welfare plan for 2021 (to be disbursed in 2022), he has also accrued the right to an additional bonus of 11,400 euros that can be spent as part of the services available under the current company welfare plan, following the achievement of an overall performance index equal to 100%.
+With reference to the welfare plan for 2022 (to be paid in 2023), he has also accrued the right to an additional bonus of 2,880 euro that can be spent as part of the services available under the current corporate welfare plan, following the achievement of an overall performance index equal to 20%.